Kellogg-Schulich Executive MBA

 Module 5, Schulich CoursesOnce a month, April to June

 * Course offerings and schedule are subject to change.
-Students are responsible for obtaining the necessary immigration/visa documentation to study in Canada (where applicable), to enter the United States to study and to travel to the country of destination for the Global Strategy Project trip in order to complete the program requirements of the Kellogg-Schulich Executive MBA Program.
+Students are responsible for their travel costs, including obtaining the necessary immigration/visa documentation to study in Canada (where applicable), to enter the United States to study and to travel to the country of destination for the Global Strategy Project trip, and for the Global Electives Modules in order to complete the program requirements of the Kellogg-Schulich Executive MBA Program.

-**Students are pre-assigned to one of three waves for the Kellogg Live-in Weeks
+**Students are pre-assigned to one of three groups (“waves”) for the Kellogg Live-in Weeks

 *** This is a non-residential module for the Kellogg-Schulich students.

 Core courses at the Schulich School of Business*

 The course content of the Kellogg-Schulich EMBA ensures that you develop a strong knowledge base and skill set in all major areas of management.
 And because key management themes are integrated across the curriculum, you deepen your understanding of them and learn how each can best be applied in all your decision-making.

 The following section provides detailed descriptions of the courses in the core curriculum.
 All are required for Kellogg-Schulich EMBA students.
 The curriculum has been developed jointly by the Kellogg School of Management, the Schulich School of Business and our global business school alliance partners in North America, Asia, Europe and the Middle East.